ImperialCollegeLondon/dcw-splittingintowords/README.md

 Obviously, lower case -> upper case transitions are one possible useful heuristic, this is what Howard Brodale lept upon and coded up, but that could be at most only a part of the solution.
+Why, because

+**most English sentences don't conveniently uppercase the first letter of every word, for goodness' sake!**

-However, I've chosen to ignore case entirely, doing all "is this string a word" lookups with lower-case strings:-)
+Here in my experiments, I've chosen to ignore case entirely, doing all "is this string a word" lookups with lower-case strings:-)

 To explore the problem space, I tried various experiments first in my favourite "executable pseudo-code" (Perl) for convenience (directory